pmarjora/HiLDA/README.md

 ## Introduction

-The R package `HiLDA` is developed under the Bayesian framework to allow statistically testing whether there is a change in the mutation burdens of mutation signatures between two groups.
-The mutation signature is defined based on the independent model proposed by Shiraishi's et al.
+The R package `HiLDA` is developed under the Bayesian framework to allow statistically testing of whether there is a change in the mutation burdens of mutation signatures between two groups.
+The mutation signature is defined based on the independent model proposed by Shiraishi et al.

 ## Paper